johno/bleuprint/README.md

 rm -rf .git
 git init
 npm install .
-bower install
 gulp
 jekyll serve --watch
 ```

 Now you need to modify the content as you deem fit.
-It's best to start with the _config.yml
+It's best to start with the `_config.yml`.

 ## Contributing